BranRead/Batty_Farming/README.md

 ### This game is truly a love letter to Insaniquarium.
 ## Gameplay
 ### Like with the game it's based off of, the main gameplay loop is to feed the bats, keep them alive and collect what they drop.
 Seashells in Insaniquarium and guano in this one.
-### A wincon hasn't been 100% decided yet, it might be similar to its' inspiration or it might be something unique.
+### The wincon is similar to Insaniquarium in which something has to be bought 3 times to finish the game.
 ### The bats have three stages of growth with the largest bats dropping gold guano which is worth more.
 ### If the player doesn't feed the bats then they will die, causing the player to manage their money between buying upgrades, buying bats and paying for dropping food.
 ### The upgrades are as follows: